usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 For additional verification requirements specific to the PSTN, see [Section 5.1.3.3](#pstnOOB).

 If out-of-band verification is to be made using a secure application, such as on a smart phone, the verifier MAY send a push notification to that device.
 The verifier then waits for the establishment of an authenticated protected channel and verifies the authenticator's identifying key.
-The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method (e.g., use of an approved hash function or proof of possession of the identifying key) to uniquely identify the authenticator.
+The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method (e.g., an approved hash function or proof of possession of the identifying key) to uniquely identify the authenticator.
 Once authenticated, the verifier transmits the authentication secret to the authenticator.

 Depending on the type of out-of-band authenticator, one of the following SHALL take place:

-* Transfer of secret to primary channel - The verifier MAY signal the device containing the subscriber's authenticator to indicate readiness to authenticate.
+* Transfer of secret to primary channel: The verifier MAY signal the device containing the subscriber's authenticator to indicate readiness to authenticate.
 It SHALL then transmit a random secret to the out-of-band authenticator.
 The verifier SHALL then wait for the secret to be returned on the primary communication channel.

-* Transfer of secret to secondary channel - The verifier SHALL display a random authentication secret to the claimant via the primary channel.
+* Transfer of secret to secondary channel: The verifier SHALL display a random authentication secret to the claimant via the primary channel.
 It SHALL then wait for the secret to be returned on the secondary channel from the claimant's out-of-band authenticator.

-* Verification of secrets by claimant - The verifier SHALL display a random authentication secret to the claimant via the primary channel, and SHALL send the same secret to the out-of-band authenticator via the secondary channel for presentation to the claimant.
+* Verification of secrets by claimant: The verifier SHALL display a random authentication secret to the claimant via the primary channel, and SHALL send the same secret to the out-of-band authenticator via the secondary channel for presentation to the claimant.
 It SHALL then wait for an approval (or disapproval) message via the secondary channel.

 In all cases, the authentication SHALL be considered invalid if not completed within 10 minutes.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given authentication secret only once during the validity period.

-The verifier SHALL generate random authentication secrets with at least 20 bits of entropy using an approved random bit generator [SP 800-90Ar1](#SP800-90Ar1).
+The verifier SHALL generate random authentication secrets with at least 20 bits of entropy using an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1).
 If the authentication secret has less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).

 #### <a name="pstnOOB"></a> 5.1.3.3 Authentication using the Public Switched Telephone Network